kkasra12/NLP/04-wordSuggestor/README.md

 ## Terms Dataset

+### Smaller Dataset

 There is a large enough collection of correct terms in this [link](http://khodam.altervista.org/%D9%84%DB%8C%D8%B3%D8%AA-%D9%87%D9%85%D9%87-%DA%A9%D9%84%D9%85%D8%A7%D8%AA-%D9%81%D8%A7%D8%B1%D8%B3%DB%8C-%D9%85%D8%AC%D9%85%D9%88%D8%B9%D9%87-%DA%A9%D8%A7%D9%85%D9%84/) which is tokenized using my own **tokenizer** implemented in previous projects.<br>
 The output contains 21895 tokens which is stored in `pltk/WordProcesses/WordsDataset` (each tokens is separated using *newLine character*)

+### Extra Large Dataset
+(abadis dictionary)[https://dictionary.abadis.ir/fatofa/] has thousands of words which we can scrap them easily the code is implemented in `04-MakeADictionary/ScrapAbadisDictionary/runme.py`. this code is using `selenium` to send requests.This code has some perfect features such as:
+- because of rapid requests simultaneously the server will block the script's IP but the script will not terminate and will wait for the user to enter the capcha or change the IP address
+- Under any situation if code reruns it will remember the scraped pages and will continue scraping from the last page

+> NOTE: Since the dataset extracted from abadis dictionary is too large for our purpose, we will use smaller dataset.
 ## Levenshtein function

 The main levenshtein function is described completely in the class.